blueswizzle/tic-tac-toe/README.md

 ## Getting Started

-To run this game, simply open the `index.html` file in your web browser.
+To run this game, simply visit this link: https://blueswizzle.github.io/tic-tac-toe/

 ## How to Play